X

 Inside your skin’s cells, two structures begin to fail:

-2. Mitochondria.
-The mitochondria of your skin cells gives them their energy, so they can create new skin cells, produce collagen and elastin, and keep your skin looking youthful.
+- Mitochondria.
+The mitochondria of your skin cells give them their energy, so they can create new skin cells, produce collagen and elastin, and keep your skin looking youthful.
 As you get older, mitochondrial function begins to wane.

 Elevate your cells.
 Elevate your self.

 Meet pentadecanoic acid, also known as C15:0.
-This odd-chain, essential, saturated fatty acid was also discovered through an animal’s diet.
-Scientists noted that dolphins who ate a diet of fish that contained higher levels of C15:0 lived longer and had less age-related diseases than other populations of dolphins.
-Since publishing their results in Nature’s Scientific Reports in 2020, over 24 additional peer reviewed publications in 2021 alone were also published describing the benefits of C15:0 to our health.
-These publications also support that C15:0 is the first essential fatty acid to be discovered in over 90 years.
+This odd-chain, essential, saturated fatty acid was also discovered by helping dolphins live healthier and longer lives.
+Scientists noted that dolphins who ate a diet of fish that contained higher levels of C15:0 lived longer and had fewer age-related diseases than other populations of dolphins.
+Since publishing their results in Nature’s Scientific Reports in 2020, over 80 peer reviewed publications have been published by teams all over the world describing the benefits of C15:0 to our health.
+These publications also support that C15:0 is the first essential fatty acid to be discovered since omega-3 over 90 years ago.

 How C15:0 Works